cobrowseio/cobrowse-docs-gitbook/agent-side-integrations/crm-helpdesk-integrations/microsoft-dynamics-365.md

    [self-hosting](../../../enterprise-self-hosting/self-hosting-overview.md)
    your Cobrowse.io instance, follow the
    [self-hosted instructions](#self-hosted).
-3. Sign into your Dynamics 365 installation and assert you have a verified email address.
+3. Sign into your Microsoft Dynamics 365 installation and assert you have a verified email address.
 You can verify in **Copilot Service Admin Center** > User management > Users > Manage > Your user > **Approve Email**
-4. As a Dynamics administrator, open the Cobrowse.io application from the app launcher.
+4. As a Microsoft Dynamics administrator, open the Cobrowse.io application from the app launcher.
 Under **Setup**, select the **OAuth Consent** link.
 This will generate a URL that must be approved by an Azure administrator.

 ### Enabling Cobrowse for live chat